-Disposable gloves are one of the most widely used safety products around.
+Disposable gloves (compare prices) are one of the most widely used safety products around.
 Used by the medical, food service, chemical, automotive and photochemistry industries across the board.
-There are many things to consider when choosing a glove including quality, protection and allergies.
+There are many things to consider when choosing a glove including quality, protection, and allergies.
 Here is a brief summary of the three types of gloves and their differences.

 Latex offers protection from a variety of chemicals and body fluids.
 Latex gloves can come in a variety of thicknesses for durability from punctures and tears.
 They come in powered, lightly powdered and powder-free.
 The powder inside latex gloves is cornstarch based and used for easily slipping the gloves on your hands.